 We strongly suggest favoring silver any time the ratio hits 80 or more.
 And we believe investors should continue overweighting silver until the ratio gets to 50 or below.

 It could ultimately go much lower.
-In fact, we won't be surprised if the gold/silver ratio gets back to the 1980 low below 20 before the next bull cycle in metals is over.
+We won't be surprised if the gold/silver ratio gets back to 1980 low below 20 before the next bull cycle in metals is over.